COURSES

 The pass mark for Years 3 - 6 is 70%.

-Any student who does not achieve the pass mark will not be allowed to progress to the following year.
+Students who do not achieve the pass mark may not be allowed to progress to the following year.

 Attendance